emersonv25/PyMusicBot/README.md

 ## Description

-The project consists of a simple chat using a graphical interface and a data exchange server made with socket and udp.
+a music discord bot created using python and the youtube-dl and discord.py libraries

 ## Getting Started